Imelda Nicolas: Leading Diaspora to Development

 Secretary Imelda Nicolas of the Commission on Filipinos Overseas (left).
 She joins President Aquino and Secretary Albert del Rosario of the Department of Foreign Affairs as they award Antonio Fernando III, a Filipino doctor based in New Zealand, at the 2012 Presidential Awards for Filipino Individuals and Organizations Overseas.

 MANILA, Philippines - As a businesswoman, Nicolas was vice president for Development of TLC Beatrice International Holdings Inc., a New York-based multinational company, as well as chair of the Women’s Business Council of the Philippines.
 She is also an advocate for women’s rights and good governance.
+Read about the importance of feminist principles as the development of a democratic society at best-writing-service.com from https://best-writing-service.com/

 Indeed, her background has helped her to hit the ground running with a pro-active approach to leading the CFO.
 “I was a little over a month in office and barely had I warmed my seat as chair of the Commission when CFO already positioned itself at the forefront of the Philippine government’s more strategic engagement with international migration,” she shares on the commission’s achievements so far.